lyonlh/ABCD/README.md

 If you find a bug, please report it to the issue tracker.
 Please give the detailed description such as OS, projects and so on.

 ## Contribution ##
-Any suggestion and pull request is welcomed :)
+Any suggestion and pull request is welcome :)

 ## License ##
 MIT.